 What the evidence does support is that a West German government without a functioning counter-terrorism unit, eight weeks removed from a massacre on its own soil, facing a federal election in November, and holding three prisoners who represented a live target on its territory, capitulated to a hijacking with exceptional speed.
 Herbert Culmann, the chairman of the affected airline, then completed the transfer in defiance of state directives.
 A scripted conspiracy does not require a corporate executive to break government orders to reach the finish line.

-That fracture points more credibly towards operational panic and political expediency than towards a smoothly managed pre-arranged outcome.
-The most defensible reading of the current archive is that a traumatised state used an independently executed hijacking as a mechanism to resolve a domestic crisis, it lacked the capacity to manage otherwise.
+The most defensible reading of the current archive is that a traumatised state used an independently executed hijacking as a process to resolve a domestic crisis, it lacked the capacity to manage otherwise.
 Whether there was prior communication enabling that use remains the question the restricted files have not yet answered.

-Records from the eight weeks Al-Gashey, Safady, and Adnan Al-Gashey spent in Bavarian custody are absent.
-Would indicate whether the prisoners expected release rather than trial.
+Transcripts from the eight weeks the Munich attackers spent in Bavarian custody are absent.
+These documents might reveal whether the prisoners expected a trial or an extraction.

 Sources